 Book Now: Mei Ume

 What: If you like your food hot, Barshu is a chilli mecca not to be missed.
 Specialising in Szechuan-style cooking, nearly everything is given a lick of heat.
 Dry wok dishes of pig’s offal and beef tripe are flavoured with punchy red chillies while slices of belly pork come in a fiery red sauce.
 The menu is humungous and pretty expensive, even for Soho.
 Dishes are generous though, so you won't need more than a few plates each.

 Royal China, Canary Wharf

 What: Canary Wharf's dining scene has got better and better over recent years, but Royal China thankfully goes some way to filling the gap in the market.
-With outside seating and unobstructed views of the Thames it makes a lovely spot to enjoy an early evening meal in summer, or squirrel yourself away in winter to enjoy the comfortable seating and rich and comforting aromas coming from the kitchen.
-There’s a sophisticated Hong Kong menu that includes high-end ingredients like duck, lobster and lemon soul, but also includes all the classics like lemon or ginger and spring onion chicken.
+With outside seating and unobstructed views of the Thames, it makes a lovely spot to enjoy an early evening meal in summer, or squirrel yourself away in winter to enjoy the comfortable seating and rich and comforting aromas coming from the kitchen.
+There’s a sophisticated Hong Kong menu that includes high-end ingredients like duck, lobster and lemon sole, but also includes all the classics like lemon, or ginger and spring onion, chicken.

 Where: 30 Westferry Circus, E14 8RR

 If you love sampling the various cuisines of the world, why not try one of the places on our round-up of the best Indian restaurants in London.